Did you know that an au pair on a J-1 visa could be your family’s missing piece?

 The good news is that the process is very straightforward.
 Plus, if you do run into problems, we have decades of expertise to assist you.

-Before getting started as a host family, check that you meet the requirements of the U.S. Department of State.
+Before hosting an au pair, check that you meet the requirements of the U.S. Department of State.
 These include:

 If you meet these criteria, then you can fill out our online application.
 This form is quick to fill out (shouldn’t take more than 10 minutes).
 Once it’s done, you can begin looking through au pair profiles.